Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## Challenge Guide Overview

 This guide is meant to help organizers create a **challenge space** within Synapse to host a crowd-sourced challenge.
-This space gives participants a place to learn about the challenge, join the challenge community, submit entries, track progress and view results.
+This space gives participants a place to learn about the challenge, join the challenge community, submit entries, track their progress and view results.
 This document will focus on:

 * Creation
 * Configuration